-When you think of areas with high tornadic activity, you probably think first of the Midwest in states like Kansas, Nebraska, and Oklahoma.
-And while the Mid-South doesn't see anywhere near the number of tornadoes that the Midwest sees, the Mid-South states—including parts of Tennesse, Mississippi, Kentucky, and Missouri—do get its fair share of tornados and severe weather.
+When you think of areas with a lot of tornado activity, you probably think first of the Midwest in states like Kansas, Nebraska, and Oklahoma.
+And while the Mid-South region doesn't see anywhere near the number of tornadoes that the Midwest sees, the Mid-South states—including parts of Tennesse, Mississippi, Kentucky, and Missouri—do get its fair share of tornados and severe weather.

 The odds are much lower due to the small areas covered, but paths can go anywhere, including over downtown areas.
 Nevertheless, tornadoes can and have struck within the city.
-More commonly, though, tornadoes hit in outlying areas of the metro area including Mid-South suburbs.
-In recent years, recall tornadoes struck Bartlett, Germantown, DeSoto County, and Jackson, TN.
+Tornadoes most commonly hit outlying areas of the Memphis metro area like the Mid-South suburbs.
+In recent years, tornadoes have struck Covington, Bartlett, Germantown, DeSoto County, and Jackson, Tennessee.

 The last tornado to hit Memphis was part of the "2008 Super Tuesday Tornado Outbreak," so named because nearly half the country were holding Presidential primary elections and caucuses.

 The 2008 outbreak occurred spanning two days in February.
 There were 87 tornadoes confirmed during that time that caused 57 fatalities, 425 injuries, and $1.2 billion in damage—and the region included the Memphis metropolitan area, the Nashville metropolitan area, and Jackson, Tennessee.

 One of the largest and deadliest outbreaks was the 2011 super outbreak, which killed 324 people.

 There were 360 confirmed tornadoes during that outbreak, which struck in April over three days.
 Although this supercell of storms traveled along the eastern state line of Tennessee, outside of the Memphis region; it was one of the costliest storms on record, costing more than $10 billion in damage.